HongDuc7/HongDuc7/README.md

 # Hi there, I'm Duc (HeeD) Vo 👋
 ### Embedded Software Engineer | Computer Engineering Student @ UIT

 Passionate about low-level programming, firmware development, and AIoT systems.
 Experienced in developing firmware on ARM Cortex-M (STM32) and working with hardware communication protocols.
-Currently seeking an **Embedded Software Intern** role to contribute to mission-critical systems and real-world hardware integration.
+Currently seeking an **Embedded Software Engineering** role to contribute to mission-critical systems and real-world hardware integration.

 ---